-C7410 Practicum in Law, Public Safety, Corrections and Security (Dual Credit - Kilgore College) 2 credits
+C741DA/B Practicum in Law, Public Safety, Corrections and Security (Dual Credit)

 Prerequisite: At least two courses in Law and Public Safety

 Possible Certification: Non-commissioned Security Officer - Level 2

 The practicum course is designed to give students supervised practical application of previously studied knowledge and skills in law, public safety, corrections, and security.
 Practicum experiences can occur in a variety of locations appropriate to the nature and level of experience.